 A black cupcake liner and white card stock are all you need to create this cute Cat in the Hat from I Heart Crafty Things!
 Young kids will enjoy putting the pieces together, and you end up with a cheery looking cat!

-This project from Gina Tepper looks just like it popped out of the Seuss book!
+This Oh the places you will go project from Gina Tepper looks just like it popped out of the Seuss book!
 This craft is great as room decor for a kid’s room, or as a centerpiece for a Dr Seuss party.
 Check out the full video tutorial on how to make this.

 Want to create your own crazy fun with Thing 1 and Thing 2?
 Then you must make these puppets from Must Have Mom!
 The template is available for free download, and you just need a paper bag and craft foam along with the usual supplies.